haoyangli16/haoyangli16.github.io/index.md

 ## About Me

-Hi!👋 My name is Henry Li, and I am a Research Scientist in the [Department of Computer Science and Engineering](https://cse.ucsd.edu/) at [UC San Diego](https://ucsd.edu/), where I am advised by [Prof. Hao Su](https://cseweb.ucsd.edu/~haosu/).
+Hi!👋 My name is Harry Li, and I am a Research Scientist in the [Department of Computer Science and Engineering](https://cse.ucsd.edu/) at [UC San Diego](https://ucsd.edu/), where I am advised by [Prof. Hao Su](https://cseweb.ucsd.edu/~haosu/).
 I obtained my bachelor's degree in Intelligent Manufacturing from [Tongji University](https://en.tongji.edu.cn/p/#/).
-I also had the opportunity to help with robot development and embodied AI research at startup [Hillbot](https://www.hillbot.ai/) as the 1st Intern.
+I also contributed to robot development and embodied AI research at startup [Hillbot](https://www.hillbot.ai/) as the **1st Intern**.
 <!--
 —an interdisciplinary major combining mechanics and computer science-from [Tongji University](https://en.tongji.edu.cn/p/#/).
 I have also had